RicardoMorim/Auth-Provider/docs/examples/refresh-token.md

-in# Refresh Token Examples
+# Refresh Token Examples

 Comprehensive examples for implementing refresh tokens in different scenarios.

+## ⚠️ Breaking Changes in v3.0.0

+- **UUID Primary Keys:** All user IDs are now UUID instead of Long
+- **Enhanced Decoupling:** New factory pattern for user creation
+- **Repository Types:** Choose between JPA and PostgreSQL implementations
+- **CSRF Protection:** Cross-Site Request Forgery protection now enabled by default (NEW)

-## ⚠️ Breaking Changes in v1.2.0
+## ⚠️ Breaking Changes in v2.0.0

 - **Token cookies**: Authentication now uses secure cookies for access and refresh tokens, with `httpOnly`, `secure`, and `sameSite` flags by default. **Tokens are not accessible via JavaScript.** The browser will automatically send cookies with requests; your frontend should not attempt to read or write token cookies directly.
 - **HTTPS enforcement**: By default, the API only allows HTTPS.
 To disable, set `ricardo.auth.redirect-https=false`.